LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }

 ```
+We now finally ready to move @Then step code from the old Setps.java definition file to the class of its own: ConfirmationPageSteps.
+But first we need to initialise ConfirmationPage class inside PageObjectManager class:
 2) Add a new **getConfirmationPage()** method to get the Confirmation Page object in the PageObjectManager class.
 ```
 package managers;